SHAH'S BAKERY

 ☕ Café/Breakfast ℹ️ Categories are auto-assigned based on restaurant names and may not be 100% accurateSign in to watch restaurants and track them on your watchlist.

-How is this score calculated? →SHAH'S BAKERY in MIAMI currently holds an InspectFL Health Score of 88.8 out of 100 — a B grade — generally clean with some minor or moderate violations on record.
+How is this score calculated? →SHAH'S BAKERY in MIAMI currently holds an InspectFL Health Score of 84.8 out of 100 — a C grade — a noticeable pattern of violations across recent inspections.
 This restaurant has 2 inspections on record from Florida DBPR, with the most recent inspection on January 8, 2026.
-Across those visits, inspectors documented 18 total violations — 6 major, 12 minor.
+Across those visits, inspectors documented 24 total violations — 1 critical, 7 major, 16 minor.

 Start with the newest inspection, then verify the pattern